 I bought the Canon EOS R camera in May after considerable research and a one-week rental test of the device.

-I am the photographer of the Festival Mozaic, a classical music festival in San Luis Obispo.
+I am the Staff Photographer of Festival Mozaic, a classical music festival in San Luis Obispo.
 Each year I shoot three events – one each in fall and spring, and then a two-week festival in July and August.
 On those occasions I take thousands of photos of violinists and cellists and oboeists and flutists (and others).
 It is a lot of fun and it is occasionally challenging.

 One of my biggest problems in the past was the noise made by my Canon 5D camera shutters.
 They make enough noise that I can’t be in the auditorium while the players are performing.
 It bothers people in the audience when my shutter (even in “silent” mode) goes wop-clack-snap-wop (over a 60th of a second).
 I try to shoot only during the forte parts, or from behind glass doors, or from the sound booth in the auditorium – depending on the location.